isabdch/to-do-list/README.md

 ## Status

 This project is still in progress.
-I want to add some new features and improve some existing things.
+I plan to add some new features and improve some already existing things.